-- Top 10 Metrics To Measure Employee Productivity In A Call Center
+- Top 10 Metrics to Measure Call Center Productivity

 Let’s get started!

-Top 10 Metrics To Measure Employee Productivity In A Call Center
+Top 10 Metrics to Measure Call Center Productivity

 You can’t just assume how productive employees are by looking at how they work, right?

-You need productivity measurement tactics that will help you accurately measure the efficiency of your employees when dealing with customer calls.
+You need productivity measurement tactics that will help you accurately measure agent efficiency when dealing with customer calls.

-Performance metrics, like a Key Performance Indicator (KPI), are measurements trusted by business owners and managers that show how productive their employees truly are.
+Performance metrics, like a Key Performance Indicator (KPI), are measurements trusted by business owners and call center managers that show how productive their employees truly are.